holepunchto/serve-drive/README.md

 {
   https: false, // Set it to true to use https (default is false)
   host: '', // Custom host + port (default is 127.0.0.1:server-port)
-  id: '', // Drive id or key
+  key: '', // Drive id or key
   version: 0 // Checkout the drive into a previous point }
 ```